 Upon admission, students must choose and be accepted by a faculty advisor with expertise in their selected sub-discipline.
 Subsequently, the student's individual program is developed by the student and his or her advisor, and monitored by the advisor and the student's advisory committee.
 Final program approval requires endorsement by the chair of the Environmental Science Program, with subsequent approval by the Assistant Vice President for Graduate Studies & Sponsored Programs.
-In consultation with his or her advisor, each student must select which of the two tracks he or she will follow for the capstone experience: professional or research, as described below.
+In consultation with his or her advisor, each student must select which of the two tracks he or she will follow for the capstone experience: research or professional, as described below.
 For the research track, the capstone experience is a research thesis.
-For the professional track there are three options: an internship, a project, or additional coursework.
+For the professional track there are three options: a professional thesis, an internship, or additional coursework with a related research paper.
 Students may only apply for degree candidacy and register for capstone credits after their proposal has been presented to and approved by their advisory committee, as described below.